Nominating items for the Flora and Fauna Guarantee List (FFG Act List)

 The FFG Act states that only nature conservation matters can be taken into account by the SAC in making its recommendations.

 The listing process focuses solely on the nominated item.
-It is not a development approval or project assessment process like that provided by the assessment process of the Environment Effects Act 1978, or the protected flora or fauna permit processes of the Flora and Fauna Guarantee Act 1988 and the Wildlife Act 1975 .
+It is not a development approval or project assessment process like that provided by the assessment process of the Environment Effects Act 1978, or the protected flora or fauna permit processes of the FFG Act and the Wildlife Act 1975.

-The SAC is free to supplement any nomination with additional information gathered by other nominators, the SAC's staff or referees.
-With the nominator's approval, the SAC may fill in minor gaps or correct small errors of presentation in the nomination.
+The SAC is free to supplement any nomination with additional information.
 However, if a nomination has major omissions, it may be returned to the nominator with a request for additional information.
-Without adequate information, it is unlikely that the SAC will be able to recommend in favour of the nomination.
+Without adequate information, it is unlikely that the SAC will be able to assess the nomination.

 The FFG Act requires that a nomination should include a minimum amount of information, known as prescribed information.
 Nominations without this information may be rejected by the SAC.
-This requirement is to prevent delays in processing nominations.
 The prescribed information is set out at Schedule 4 of the FFG Regulations 2020 and includes:

-- evidence to support eligibility for listing in or removal from the Threatened List or the Processes List
+- evidence to support eligibility for addition to or removal from the Threatened List or the Processes List

 - the criterion or criteria that the nominator believes to be satisfied